zk/clojuredocs/README.md

 Clojure vars are pulled directly from the runtime, and are not stored in the database.
 When new versions of Clojure are released:

 * Change the Clojure dep in `project.clj`
-* Update the version string and source base url in `clojuredocs.search/clojure-lib`
+* Update the version string, source base url, and gh tag url in `clojuredocs.search/clojure-lib`
 * Update the github URL in `clojuredocs.pages.vars/source-url`.